DigiBP/digibp-monterosa/Submission Documents/README.md

-## Digitalisation ##
+## Digitalization ##
 ### DMN ###

 Within the first process step according to the process model, a user is going to fill in a questionnaire.
-Based on the input data of this questionnaire and the [study regulation](https://www.fhnw.ch/de/studium/wirtschaft) a preselection of possible study programms is made by a DMN (Decision Model and Notation).
+Based on the input data of this questionnaire and the [study regulation](https://www.fhnw.ch/de/studium/wirtschaft) a preselection of possible study programs is made by a DMN (Decision Model and Notation).
 The following DRD (Decision Requirement Diagram) shows the relation of the input data for the DMN.

 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/DRD_BSc_program.png)

 The determined business rules have been applied within a DMN in order to execute a preselection of a study program.
-The following DMN shows the determined business ruls.
+The following DMN shows the determined business rules.

 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/DMN_BSc_program.png)